-The completion of the mergers is subject to the satisfaction or waiver of a number of conditions.
+The completion of the Mergers is subject to the satisfaction or waiver of a number of conditions.
 In addition, under circumstances specified in the Merger Agreement, we or FelCor may terminate the Merger Agreement.
-While it is currently anticipated that the mergers will be completed promptly following the shareholder meetings to be called to approve the mergers, there can be no assurance that the conditions to closing will be satisfied in a timely manner or at all, or that an effect, event, development or change will not transpire that could delay or prevent these conditions from being satisfied.
-Accordingly, we cannot provide any assurances with respect to the timing of the closing of the mergers, whether the mergers will be completed at all and when FelCor stockholders would receive the consideration for the mergers, if at all.
-The price of our Common Shares (as defined below) may decline to the extent that the current market price of our Common Shares reflects a market assumption that the mergers will be consummated and that we will realize certain anticipated benefits of the mergers.
+In particular, the completion of the Mergers requires (i) the approval of the REIT Merger by the FelCor common stockholders, and (ii) the approval of the proposed issuance of our common shares in connection with the REIT Merger by our shareholders.
+While it is currently anticipated that the Mergers will be completed shortly after the FelCor stockholder meeting to approve the REIT Merger and our shareholder meeting to approve the proposed issuance of our Common Shares (as defined below), there can be no assurance that the conditions to closing will be satisfied in a timely manner or at all, or that an effect, event, circumstance, occurrence, development or change will not transpire that could delay or prevent these conditions from being satisfied.
+Accordingly, we cannot provide any assurances with respect to the timing of the closing of the Mergers, whether the Mergers will be completed at all and when the FelCor stockholders would receive the consideration for the Mergers, if at all.

-Failure to consummate the mergers as currently contemplated or at all could adversely affect the price of our Common Shares and our future business and financial results.
+Failure to consummate the Mergers as currently contemplated or at all could adversely affect the price of our Common Shares and our future business and financial results.

-Completion of the mergers is subject to the satisfaction or waiver of a number of conditions, including approval by our shareholders of the issuance of the Common Shares and the Series A Preferred Shares (as defined below) proposed to be issued in the REIT Merger and approval by FelCor's stockholders of the mergers.
-The Company cannot guarantee when or if these conditions will be satisfied or that the mergers will be successfully completed.
-The consummation of the mergers may be delayed, the mergers may be consummated on terms different than those contemplated by the Merger Agreement, or the mergers may not be consummated at all.
-If the mergers are not completed, or are completed on different terms than as contemplated by the Merger Agreement, we could be adversely affected and subject to a variety of risks associated with the failure to complete the mergers, or to complete the mergers as contemplated by the Merger Agreement, including the following:
+Completion of the Mergers is subject to the satisfaction or waiver of a number of conditions, including approval by our shareholders of the issuance of the Common Shares and the Series A Preferred Shares (as defined below) proposed to be issued in the REIT Merger and approval by FelCor's stockholders of the Mergers.
+We cannot guarantee when or if these conditions will be satisfied or that the Mergers will be successfully completed.
+The consummation of the Mergers may be delayed, the Mergers may be consummated on terms different than those contemplated by the Merger Agreement, or the Mergers may not be consummated at all.
+If the Mergers are not completed, or are completed on different terms than as contemplated by the Merger Agreement, we could be adversely affected and subject to a variety of risks associated with the failure to complete the Mergers, or to complete the Mergers as contemplated by the Merger Agreement, including the following:

-- our shareholders may be prevented from realizing the anticipated benefits of the mergers; - the market price of our Common Shares could decline significantly; - reputational harm due to the adverse perception of any failure to successfully complete the mergers; - we are being required, under certain circumstances, to pay to the other party a termination fee of \$95.0 million and/or \$20.0 million in expense reimbursement; - · incurrence of substantial costs relating to the proposed mergers, such as legal, accounting, financial advisor, filing, printing and mailing fees; and - our management's and employees' attention may be diverted from our day-to-day business and operational matters and our relationships with our hotel properties may be disrupted as a result of efforts relating to attempting to consummate the mergers.
+- our shareholders may be prevented from realizing the anticipated benefits of the Mergers; - the market price of our Common Shares could decline significantly; - reputational harm due to the adverse perception of any failure to successfully complete the Mergers; - we are being required, under certain circumstances, to pay to the other party a termination fee of \$95.0 million and/or \$20.0 million in expense reimbursement; - incurrence of substantial costs relating to the proposed Mergers, such as legal, accounting, financial advisor, filing, printing and mailing fees; and - our management's and employees' attention may be diverted from our day-to-day business and operational matters and our relationships with our hotel properties may be disrupted as a result of efforts relating to attempting to consummate the Mergers.

-Any delay in the consummation of the mergers or any uncertainty about the consummation of the mergers on terms other than those contemplated by the Merger Agreement, or if the mergers are not completed, could materially adversely affect our business, financial results and share price.
+Any delay in the consummation of the Mergers or any uncertainty about the consummation of the Mergers on terms other than those contemplated by the Merger Agreement, or if the Mergers are not completed, could materially adversely affect our business, financial results and share price.

-If the mergers do not occur, we may incur payment obligations to FelCor.
+If the Mergers do not occur, we may incur payment obligations to FelCor.